l3mpire/lemverse/README.md

         "sensorFarDistance": 85  // Distance required before closing a call with an user },

+      "permissions": {
+        "allowAccountCreation": "all", // all for everyone, none for no-one, except:lvl_xxx to block a level "allowLevelCreation": true,
+        "contactURL": ""
+      },

       "assets": { // Assets configuration
         "character": {
           "frameWidth": 16,